AdobeDocs/commerce-admin.en/help/merchandising-promotions/price-rules-cart-free-shipping.md

 ---
 title: Cart price rule example - free shipping promotion
-description: <placeholder>
+description: Review an example of using a cart price rule to offer free shipping.
 ---
 # Cart price rule example - free shipping promotion

 Free shipping can be offered as a promotion, either with, or without a [coupon](price-rules-cart-coupon.md).
 A free shipping coupon, or voucher, can also be applied to customer pick-up orders, so the order can be invoiced and shipped to complete the [workflow](https://docs.magento.com/user-guide/sales/order-workflow.html).

-Some shipping carrier configurations give you the ability of offer free shipping based on a minimum order.
+Some shipping carrier configurations give you the ability to offer free shipping based on a minimum order.
 To expand upon this basic capability, you can use shopping cart price rules to create complex conditions based on multiple product attributes, cart contents, and customer groups.

 ## Step 1.
 Enable free shipping